hxl1116/CRMTool/README.md

 CRM Tool is a Java API used to access customer data from a database.

-## Project Status
-CRM Tool currently exists as a desktop CRUD application, but will be updated to a local-machine, web-based, REST-ful API.
-A product backlog is located under Projects here on GitHub.

 ## Installation
 Clone the project into an IDE.
 For IntelliJ, open the Database tab on the right sidebar and add the customer.db by selecting "Data Source from Path".